-Are you looking for new career options?
-Feel comfortable with technology?
-Have a commuting constraint or preference for working remote?
+Do you have specialized skills?
+Feel comfortable with working independently and with technology?
+Have a commuting constraint or prefer to work remotely?
 Do you want flexible hours?

-A Virtual Professional or Assistant (VA) is a self-employed Professional who typically works specialized or repetitive jobs but away from client locations.
-VAs today do jobs like book-keeping, research, managing email, customer service, social media, content creation etc. Many work in different cities or completely even different time zones.
+A Virtual Professional or Virtual Assistant (VA) is a self-employed Professional who provides support services to clients, typically from a remote location.
+VAs do specialized or repetitive jobs like marketing, administrative support, book-keeping, research, managing email, customer service, social media, content creation etc. Many work in different cities or even different time zones.

 A Virtual Professional steps in to take on tasks that clients can’t do, don’t do or shouldn’t do.

-In short, by doing what you do best, you free up your clients time to do what they do best.
+In short, by doing what you do best, VAs free up their clients’ time to do what they do best.

 Think of it like this – you’re on the team but as an independent consultant.

-7 successful pros from the Virtual Professional business share their tips on what it takes to be a crackerjack VA!
+(Plus, experienced pros from the Virtual Assistance business share their insights on what it takes to be a crackerjack VA!)

 Pick work you’re good at.
 And you like doing